Skip to content

 Set up passkeys

-Passkeys use public and private key credentials to securely allow you to log in to your account using a compatible device with biometrics, a PIN code, or a password manager.
-They are supported by platforms like Google, Apple, and Microsoft, as well as all major third-party password managers and FIDO2 compatible hardware tokens like Yubikey.
+Passkeys use public and private key credentials to securely log in to your account using a compatible device with biometrics, a PIN code, or a password manager.
+They are supported by platforms like Google, Apple, and Microsoft.
+They are also supported by all major third-party password managers and FIDO2 compatible hardware tokens like Yubikey.

 Learn how to set up a passkey with HubSpot.